steadybit/docs-public/content/teams-and-users/3-permissions.md

 title: "Permissions"
 ---

-The roles in chaosmesh are associated with permissions, which cannot be altered.
+The roles in steadybit are associated with permissions, which cannot be altered.
 See the table for the permissions:

 | Permission/Role        |  Admin  | Team Owner | Team Member | Any Authenticated User |